 The Australian Business Register provides the ABN Lookup website which provides only the publicly available information about a business including:

 - Entity names, business names and trading names

 - State/territory and postcode of the main business location

 - Australian Company Number (ACN), Australian Registered Body Number (ARBN), or Australian Registered Scheme Number (ARSN)

 - Goods & Services Tax (GST) registration

 - Charitable tax concessions

-Before proceeding to register for an ABN proper advice should be sought to ensure you have the correct and appropriate business entity set-up for your business activity.
+Before proceeding to register proper advice should be sought to ensure you have the correct and appropriate business entity set-up for your business activity.